 Document and confirm all actions and agreements

-At some point in your career as a project manager things are going to go wrong.
-If you are unlucky it will be something serioes.
-Not everyone plays nicely in business and you should be ready to prove your approach was dilligent and your actions correct.
+At some point in your career as a project manager, things are going to go wrong.
+If you are unlucky it will be something serious.
+Not everyone plays nicely in business and you should be ready to prove your approach was diligent and your actions correct.

 - Document all actions and agreements (concisely);

 - If verbal agreements occur follow up with a brief e-mail to confirm;